Tim-Mclennan/Employee-List/README.md

 ## The tech stack I used
 This is a fullstack application.
 The languages & libraries I have used in this project include:
-- Java Spring Boot
+- Java Spring Boot:
 Java Spring Boot is a powerful Java framework that makes it easy to develop high-performing, production-ready applications.
 Spring Boot provides a variety of features that make it easy to build, test, and deploy applications.

-- React
+- React:
 ReactJS is a popular JavaScript library for building user interfaces.
 It provides a virtual DOM that can update in real-time, making it an ideal choice for single-page applications.

-- TypeScript
+- TypeScript:
 TypeScript provides strong typing, making it easier to catch errors before they make it to production.

-- SCSS
+- SCSS:
 With its ability to easily nest styles and write complex selectors, SCSS was the ideal choice for styling this application.

-- MySQL
+- MySQL:
-MySQL provides robust data storage and retrieval capabilities
+MySQL provides robust data storage and retrieval capabilities.

 ## How to run this app: